Dear outbound exchange friends,

 - While it is true that kindness in strangers exist, like in the case when I was Couchsurfing in Europe, don’t take dubious acts of kindness for granted.
 If someone offers you a drink (even if it’s tea), or offer to bring you around, they may be in it for your money.
 Once, a local boy from Cambodia put a snake around my neck and offered to take photo of me.
 He then conveniently stretched his hand out to ask for a fee.
 Local boy-1, Isabel-0.

 - Portable chargers are a must, especially when you use your phone for travelling.
-For some of the travel apps I use, check this post out.
 Bring a spare phone if you have.
 It will save you lots of hassle should you misplace your phone.
+(Read: Useful Travel Accessories You Must Have)

 - Monitor currency fluctuations.
 Weeks, or even months before your big trip, look at how your currency shifts.
 You can always choose to change some currency first and change again closer to your trip.
 Another option would be to set up a telegraphic transfer or bring a debit card that can be used internationally.